Lisa Feigenson

-Lisa Feigenson is Professor of Psychological and Brain Sciences at Johns Hopkins University and co-director of the Johns Hopkins University Laboratory for Child Development.
+Lisa Feigenson is a Professor of Psychological and Brain Sciences at Johns Hopkins University and co-director of the Johns Hopkins University Laboratory for Child Development.
 Feigenson is known for her research on the development of numerical abilities, working memory, and early learning.
 She has served on the editorial board of Cognition and the Journal of Experimental Psychology: General.

 Awards

 Feigenson is the recipient of the 2007 James S. McDonnell Foundation Scholar Award, 2010 Boyd McCandless Early Career Award from the American Psychological Association, and the 2015 Troland Research Award from the National Academy of Sciences.

 Biography

 Feigenson received her Bachelor of Arts in psychology in 1997 at Cornell University under the tutelage of Elizabeth Spelke.
 She then pursued a doctoral degree in Cognitive Psychology at New York University and graduated in 2003, under the advisement of Susan Carey.
 Feigenson was a visiting graduate student fellow at the Department of Psychology at Harvard University from 2001 to 2003.
 She then became a postdoctoral fellow at Laboratoire de Sciences Cognitives et Psycholinguistique in Ecole Normale Supérieure (CNRS) in France.

 Feigenson joined the Department of Psychological and Brain Sciences at Johns Hopkins University in 2004.
 She worked as an assistant professor from 2004 to 2010, Associate Professor from 2010 to 2014, and was appointed as a professor in 2014.
 She currently has a joint appoint in the Department of Cognitive Science.
 While at Johns Hopkins she received the 2011 Dean's Award for Excellence in Scholarship, and the 2016 Dean's Award for Excellence in Teaching and Service.
 In 2015 she became the Director of Graduate Studies at Department of Psychological and Brain Sciences.

 Feigenson's research has received funding from organizations including the National Institute of Health, National Science Foundation, and the Overdeck Family Foundation.
 Her work has appeared in Science, Nature, and the Proceedings of the National Academy of Sciences.